Ley789/SimpleRayTracer/Thesis/thesis.md

 ## Shading model

 Shading defines the calculation of the output color for each pixel.
-We use a slightly different shading model that is described in the book
+We use a shading model that is described in the book
 \cite{kevi}, which is also known as Blinn-Phong shading model.

 After generating the projection we intersect each ray with each objects